timjam/project-euler/README.md

 # Project Euler solutions

 My take on Project Euler problems.
-First doing the 50 first problems with plain ES6 JavaScript.
-Currently doing Javascript solutions, but might do other languages later.
+First doing the 50 first problems with plain ES6 JavaScript, but might do other languages later.
 Also this is a test bench where I try and use various Git procedures and other programming related techniques.

 ## JavaScript